-As a 25 year Unix veteran, I've always looked for ways to make automation more effective.
+As a close to 30 year Unix veteran, I've always looked for ways to make automation more effective.

 That is, automation should make things easier for people, not harder.

 I've seen the rise and fall of Unix workstations and I saw them rise again under the guise

 I've seen Unix and its descendants move into the datacenter, and into smartphones.

 I've seen the datacenter move off-site and beyond.

 Software needs to evolve constantly if it is to keep up with the real world.

 The only way to do this consistently, is by changing all of your code constantly,

 day after day, one step at a time.

 The way to achieve this is through Continuous Delivery